EM51641/VaRpy/README.md

 A Python library for computing Value at Risk (VaR) and Conditional Value at Risk (CVaR) using various statistical distributions and GARCH models.

+## Latest Release

+Check out our [latest release notes](docs/RELEASE.md) for details about version 2.0.0, including major improvements to the backtesting framework, type safety, and performance optimizations.

 ## Recent Refactoring

 The codebase has undergone a major refactoring to improve code organization, maintainability, and consistency.
 Here are the key changes: